camillecalas/fleet/README.md

 In the project directory,

 ### .env Configuration:
+(Please note that the API key provided here is for educational purposes only.
+In a production environment, it would be securely managed.)
 Before running the application, you need to create an .env file in the root directory and paste the following line:

 `REACT_APP_MOVIE_API=e6c714714695cc03250300351cc13168`